• Skip to primary navigation

 • They are simple to prep with my gluten free flour mix

-• They're sweetened with honey (no refined sugars!) - These apple muffins are refined sugar free too!
+• They're sweetened with honey (no refined sugars like brown sugar or white sugar!) - These apple muffins are refined sugar free too!

 • They are gluten and dairy free